Working in the UK

 If you are in doubt about your working hours limit, or you think there is an with the number of permitted working hours then check with the International Student Support team before you start working.

-Many of our undergraduate courses include an optional work placement opportunity, allowing you to obtain industry experience in the UK as part of your degree programme.
+Many of our courses include an optional work placement opportunity, allowing you to obtain industry experience in the UK as part of your degree programme.

 Students in the UK on a Short Term Study visa are prohibited from working in the UK, either paid or unpaid.